DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

 curl -L https://grafana.bigbang.dev
 ```

-> If your application also has an ingress, test it (e.g. `https://podinfo.bigbang.dev`)
+> If your application also has an ingress, test it (e.g. `https://podinfo.bigbang.dev`).

 ### Target

-Open `https://prometheus.bigbang.dev` and navigate to `Status > Targets`.
-The `State` should show `UP` if metrics are being scraped for your package.
+Open `https://prometheus.bigbang.dev` and navigate to `Status > Targets.`  The `State` should show `UP` if metrics are being scraped for your package.

 > There should be one `Endpoint` for every replica pod of your package.

 ### Alert Rules

-In Prometheus, navigate to `Alerts`.
-Verify that the `PrometheusRule` alerting rules show up here and are green.
+In Prometheus, navigate to `Alerts.` Verify that the `PrometheusRule` alerting rules show up here and are green.

 ### Dashboards

-Open `https://grafana.bigbang.dev` and navigate to `Dashboards > Manage`.
-Make sure your dashboards are listed.
+Open `https://grafana.bigbang.dev` and navigate to `Dashboards > Manage.` Make sure your dashboards are listed.
 Select each one and verify that it is working correctly.